-SEATTLE - A new social media sensation is based right here in the Puget Sound - cat cosplay!
+A new social media sensation is based right here in Seattle -- cat cosplay!

-This pet owner is getting paid to pursue his passion.
-Nathan Smith's costumes are fit for a king...
-As long as that king's being played by a cat…
+Nathan Smith's costumes are fit for a king ... as long as that king is being played by a cat.

-This self-described theater geek handcrafts each piece.
-And his exceptionally patient pets let him dress them, pose them, and post their images online, for the whole world to see.
+Smith, a self-described theater geek, handcrafts each piece.
+His exceptionally patient pets let him dress them, pose them and post their images online, for the whole world to see.

 "I've been told by so many people that they look forward to my pictures every day, that it brightens their day up,” said Nathan.
 “And it's why I keep doing it."

 The cats have their own reasons.
-Nak and Fox are highly motivated by treats, and Nathan's trained them to sit and stay on sets featuring miniature, cat-size props.
+Nak and Fox are highly motivated by treats, and Nathan has trained them to sit and stay on sets featuring miniature, cat-size props.